nirajkale/pynetwork/README.md

   There are 4 main components involved namely: Gateway, Controller, Handler & a Client.
 Gateway acts as a small server which listens to requests made by Controller on a specified port.
 Gateway & Controller share a Many-to-Many relationship (One Gateway can respond to multiple Controllers & one Controller can connect to multiple Gateways).
-Gateway-controller themselves do perform any workload operation (like data/file transfer) but instead they are responsible spawning & managing a swarm\s of tcp connections to handle your workloads. </p><p>Whenever a controller requests to a Gateway, Gateway spawns a Handler & sends an acknowledge to the Controller then Controller creates a Client for that Handler.
+Gateway-controller themselves do not perform any workload operation (like data/file transfer) but instead they are responsible spawning & managing a swarm\s of tcp connections to handle your workloads.
+Whenever a controller requests to a Gateway, Gateway spawns a Handler & sends an acknowledge to the Controller then in response, Controller creates a Client for that Handler.
 So 1 request results in spawning of a pair of "Handler <-> Client".
   A handler & a client work in tandem to handle your custom workload.
-To improve speed of your operation, you can spawn multiple pairs of Handler
+To improve speed of your operation, you can spawn multiple pairs of Handler & client.
+Each handler spwned at the Gateway runs on a independent thread (this is where the performance boost comes
-  & client.
-Each handler spwned at the Gateway runs on a independent python-thread (this where the performance boost comes from)These     handler are managed by Gateway.
+  from) & these handler threads are then managed by the Gateway.
 The number of possible Handlers<->Clients that can be spawned depends the size of Handler pool (Basically a custom thread pool).
-By default the pool size is 5 but you can increase it any number depending on your hardware.
+By default the pool size is 5 but you can increase it to any number depending on your hardware.

   **The swarm architecture looks something like this**